aolarchive/node-multipass/README.md

   }
 }
 ```
+NOTE: The provider config properties are unique to the corresponding auth strategy ('appId' vs. 'consumerKey', etc.), so you must use those properties to set up providers.
+See https://github.com/jaredhanson/passport#strategies-1 for documentation on available strategies.

 The app automatically configures itself for a particular provider based on what you add in the config file.
 Then using the provider name you used in the providers object, like `'facebook'`, it then tries to load a corresponding provider strategy module with the same name from the `auth/providers/` folder, such as `facebook.js`.
 You can also add additional auth strategies by including them or writing your own.
 Each one just needs its own unique provider name.

 ## REST API